Holder Shadowing on Finite Intervals: Introduction and Main Results

-The theory of shadowing of approximate trajectories (pseudotrajectories) of dynamical systems is now a well-developed part of the global theory of dynamical systems (see, for example, the monographs \cite{PilBook, PalmBook}).
+The theory of shadowing of approximate trajectories (pseudotrajectories) of dynamical systems is now a well-developed part of the global theory of dynamical systems (see, the monographs \cite{PilBook, PalmBook} and \cite{PilRev} for overview of modern results).
+The shadowing problem is related to the following question: under which conditions, for any pseudotrajectory of $f$ there exists a close trajectory?

+The study of this problem was originated by Anosov \cite{Ano} and Bowen \cite{Bow}.
 This theory is closely related to the classical theory of structural stability.
 It is well known that a diffeomorphism has shadowing property in a neighborhood of a hyperbolic set \cite{Ano, Bow} and a structurally stable diffeomorphism has shadowing property on the whole manifold \cite{Rob, Mor, Saw}.
-Analyzing the proofs of the first shadowing results by Anosov~\cite{Ano} and Bowen~\cite{Bow}, it is easy to see that, in a neighborhood of a hyperbolic set, the shadowing property is Lipschitz (and the same holds in the case of a structurally stable diffeomorphism~\cite{PilBook}).

-At the same time, it is easy to give an example of a diffeomorphism that is not structurally stable but has shadowing property (see \cite{PilVar}, for example).